franksunye/quantdb/tests/README.md

 - `test_historical_data.py`: Tests for the historical data API endpoints

+### `/tests/e2e`

+End-to-end tests focus on testing the complete system flow through the API.
+These tests verify that all components work together correctly in real-world scenarios.

+- `test_data_flow_api.py`: Tests the core data flow scenario (查询不存在的数据 -> 从AKShare获取 -> 保存到数据库和缓存)
+  - Verifies that the API can handle requests for stock data
+  - Checks if the caching mechanism is working by comparing query times
+  - Validates the complete flow from user request to data retrieval

 ### Root Tests

 The following tests are in the root of the tests directory: